SiaFoundation/docs/hosting/setting-up-hostd/macos.md

 ![](../../.gitbook/assets/hostd-install-screenshots/macos/00-hostd-open-terminal.png)

 {% hint style="warning" %}
-Before you install `hostd`, you will need to install the [Homebrew](https://brew.sh) package manager.
-This will allow you to easily install and upgrade `hostd`.
+Before you install `hostd`, make sure you have the [Homebrew](https://brew.sh) package manager installed.
 {% endhint %}

 Once the Terminal loads, use `brew` to install `hostd`: